Orthopaedic templating

-Orthopedic templating is a process wherein surgeons using either acetate templates or digital templates estimate the correct size of the prosthesis to be used in surgery.
-The biggest educator on the subject has been AO/ASIF.
+Orthopedic templating is a process wherein surgeons use either acetate templates or digital templates to estimate the correct size of the prosthesis to be used in surgery.
+One educator on the subject has been AO/ASIF.
 In a study published in the Injury journal published in 1998, 94% of consultants and 100% of trainees felt that planning was important but half, respectively, routinely planned fracture treatment.